luquelab/aurora_vogel_athena/README.md

-# Luque Lab project template

-## WHAT
-This repository provides the default structure for projects in the Luque Lab.
+# Aurora Vogel's Research Repository

-## WHO
+## Summary
-The template was originally concived by Antoni Luque based on recommendations from Noble PLoS Comp Biol 2009, Wilson et al PLoS Comp Biol 2017, and Briney "Data Management for Researches" (2015)
+This repository contains the basis of the public facing webpage along with scripts, data, references, figures, and more.

-## WHEN
+## Start Date
 This is an evolving repository
 Started: 2021-05-10

 End: ...

-## FILES & FOLDERS
+## Structure
 FOLDER: /bin
 --> This folder contains basic scripts and executable files.